guillemontecinos/itp_spring_2020_thesis/README.md

 5. My thesis tensions violence [on the internet] through a/an expressive sculpture.
 Components: AR filter & paint (15)
 6. My thesis deconstructs hallucination through a/an metaphoric data visualization.
 Components: whatsapp stickers & headphones (40)

+## Experiment 1 - Week 4
+The first experiment of this series started with the promtp:
+> My thesis tensions mental space through a/an metaphoric [recursive] sound [audiovisual] installation.
+Components: microphone & maps.

+I started the develop of this exercise with the question: how to represent the mental space?
+* The mental space is an abstraction of the physical world
+* Is logic-based
+* Built from and conditioned by our experience regarding the space
+* Conditioned by our political and religious stands

+Maps play a key role in this process, since the mental space is also a mapping space (or a mental map of space)